Even brand new puppies need to go outdoors safely, to meet other dogs, see new places and start to get socialized.

 Even if you carry your puppy outside many times a day to experience these things, potty-training progress will be delayed by not being on the ground.

+You’ll need to teach her to relieve herself on puppy pads*(paid link) then repeat the process in the yard.
 This may be inevitable if you go out to work, but if you can, you’ll both benefit from teaching her to pee and poop outdoors from the start.

 Recall Training

-It’s important to get your puppy following you around in different outdoor locations while she’s small if you can.
+Early recall training involves getting your puppy to follow you around in different outdoor locations while she’s small.
 This will put you in good stead later when she is more independent.

 Your garden or yard is the ideal place to begin this practice.
 For these reasons, the majority of puppy owners allow their puppies in the yard from their first days at home.